 Whoever came up with the saying "sleeping like a baby" must have had one of those one-in-a-million babies that sleep, eat and poop on schedule.
 For the rest of us, whose precious bundles of joy demand hours of patting, rocking, "shshhhing" and pleading, there are dummies and pacifiers, which can help comfort and settle your bub (and your sanity).
+There is also some evidence that they could reduce sudden infant death if used consistently.

 Check that the dummy has two or more ventilation holes on the shield to prevent suffocation if your child gets the whole dummy into their mouth.